 Survival of the wounded president

-Four impeachments.
+Four impeachments — five by turn 8, with the fifth Senate trial in turn 9.
 Three failed 25th Amendment attempts.
-Two Insurrection Act invocations the military slow-walked.
+Five Insurrection Act invocations across turns 2, 3, 5, 6, and 10 — the last one openly ignored.
 One downward re-estimate of survival odds.
-The strange thing about this arc is that the federation's confidence the president will stay in office has actually narrowed, even as it's shifted downward — the variance gets eaten by his loss of ability to actually do anything, not by approaching removal.
+The strange thing about this arc is that the federation's confidence the president would stay in office actually narrowed even as it shifted downward.
+The variance got eaten by his loss of ability to do anything with the office, not by approaching removal.
+At turn 10 close, the regime still had the federal building.
+The Compact had the half of the country that mattered.

 Across the turns

-The contradictory pattern shows up: public support for Israel, quiet blocking of the moves Russia would dislike.
-A handful of senior officers make their unhappiness public.
-The president is operating under serious constraint conflict, but he's still operating.
+The contradictory pattern emerged: public support for Israel, quiet blocking of moves Russia would dislike.
+A handful of senior military officers made their unhappiness public.
+Constraint conflict was already at "severe."

 Insurrection Act invoked.
-The military slow-walks via Joint Chiefs guidance and the NORTHCOM commander's procedural refusal.
-The DHS executes anyway.
-Civil-military stress is at its worst level since 1973–74.
-A minority cabinet faction starts signaling about the 25th Amendment.
+Military slow-walked via Joint Chiefs guidance and a NORTHCOM commander's procedural refusal.
+The DHS executed anyway.
+Civil-military stress at its worst level since 1973–74.
+A minority cabinet faction started signaling about the 25th Amendment.

 Insurrection Act re-invoked, partial.
-The military splits.
-The Joint Chiefs chairman gets replaced.
-The NORTHCOM commander gets relieved.
-The 25th Amendment gets attempted and fails on a cabinet split.
-Allies start running military-to-military communications around the executive.
+Military splits.
+The Joint Chiefs chairman got replaced.
+The NORTHCOM commander got relieved.
+The 25th Amendment got attempted and failed on a cabinet split.
+Allies started running military-to-military communications around the executive.

 Fourth career impeachment — third of this term.
-(The cross-term pattern is the novel thing, not "twice in one term"; that fits 2019/2021.)
-Senate trial falls short at 55–58 of 67.
+(The cross-term pattern is the novelty, not "twice in one term"; that fit 2019/2021.)
+Senate trial fell short at 55–58 of 67.
 Insurrection Act invoked again, against Compact cities.
-Military slow-walks again.
-Second 25th Amendment attempt fails.
+Military slow-walked.
+Second 25th Amendment attempt failed.

 The "wounded predator" turn.
-The president escalates again — retaliatory firings, vendetta pardons, narrower emergency-authority probes — but with sharply degraded ability to execute.
-A senior officer takes a public stand framed as constitutional fidelity.
-Third 25th Amendment attempt fails.
+The president escalated again — retaliatory firings, vendetta pardons, narrower emergency-authority probes — but with sharply degraded ability to execute.
+A senior officer made a public stand framed as constitutional fidelity.
+Third 25th Amendment attempt failed.

-Second-term second impeachment finally gets its Senate trial.
-Acquittal, but at the closest margin of any of the four.
+Second-term second impeachment Senate trial finally happened.
+Acquittal at the closest margin of any of the four.
 Another narrower Insurrection Act invocation.
-Cabinet defections come in at the upper bound of what turn 6 said would force a re-estimate — and the re-estimate happens.
-Survival odds drop from a best guess of 70% to 55%.
+Cabinet defections came in at the upper bound of the turn-6 "would force re-estimate" trigger — and the re-estimate happened.
+Survival odds dropped from a 70% best guess to 55%.

 Into T8